by CoventryOneLearn More About This Plan

-The subject matter of the Affordable Healthcare Act, also known as ObamaCare, can be complex and confusing for an individual who is familiar with the healthcare system, but for someone who is exploring the health insurance system for the first time, it can be completely bewildering.
+The subject matter of the Affordable Healthcare Act (ACA) can be complex and confusing for an individual who is familiar with the healthcare system.
+But for someone who is exploring the health insurance system for the first time, it can be completely bewildering.

-We hope that our network of websites and our free guide helps to make the information and responsibilities imposed on all of us by the ObamaCare Act a little more understandable and a little less scary and burdensome.
+We hope that our network of websites and our free guide helps to make the information and responsibilities imposed on all of us by the ACA a little more understandable and a little less scary and burdensome.

-It’s called the “individual mandate.”
-Here is how it will work: a person with health insurance through a private company will have to provide proof of an active insurance policy on their tax return.
-This procedure may change as the reporting process gets more sophisticated.
+’s called the “individual mandate.”
+Here is how it works: a person with health insurance through a private company will have to provide proof of an active insurance policy on their tax return.
+This procedure may change, as the reporting process gets more sophisticated.
 A person with health insurance through Medicaid or their employer will not have to report the policy on their tax return.
-Presumably this will be the same if the citizen opts for insurance through the state/federal health exchange.
+Presumably this will be the same if the citizen opts for insurance through the state or federal health exchange.

 If a citizen meets one of the few exceptions to the Individual Mandate, they will not be taxed for failing to obtain health insurance.